Mikestriken/GitCAD/README.md

 Usage: `git unlock path/to/file.FCStd [--force]`

+### `git locks`
+A shorthand alias for `git lfs locks`.
+Provides a list of who has locks on files and which file they have a lock for.

+Usage: `git locks`

 ### `git FCStd`
 Runs the `FCStdFileTool.py` script for manual export or import of `.FCStd` files.
 Useful for advanced operations, troubleshooting, or direct manipulation of `.FCStd` files outside the normal Git workflow.